lstvadrian/groupact-github/README.md

 # groupact-github

-# This for the Practice of using Github for QA Advance training by Ms.Jhen
+# This for the Practice of using Github for QA Advance training by Ms. Jhen

 [THIS IS FROM ADRIAN BRANCH](https://github.com/lstvadrian/groupact-github/blob/main/README%20-%20Adrian.md)